 Making soap isn’t difficult.
-Today I’m sharing my quick and easy beginner soap recipe with fun ideas for personalizing it by adding exfoliants, essential oils, etc.
+Today I’m sharing my quick and easy, basic beginner soap recipe with fun ideas for personalizing it by adding exfoliants, essential oils, etc.

 Growing up, I was always interested in making things.

 I also loved being outside in the garden, and growing herbs in every little spare area of the garden.
 Somehow, I don’t think my mom appreciated my spearmint overtaking the rest of her garden quite as much as I do.
 (I personally think, “The more the merrier!”)

 Going to the bookstore, when I was’t forced to use the time to study for some big exam, meant time to sip coffee or tea while looking at crafting books and magazines, beautiful cookbooks from around the world, or, of course, books about herbs and how to use them.